A new study published online December 15 by the Journal of Psychoactive Drugs found regular kratom users suffered no significant cognitive impairment.

 Kratom users showed no significant impairment and diplayed similar results to that of the control group in all but one test.

 The only exception was in the Paired Associates Learning (PAL) task, where kratom users performed poorly relative to controls; this is an indication of impairments in visual memory and new learning.
-Taken together, it can be concluded that kratom tea consumption does not impair memory function, as it does not affect visual matching ability and short-term visual recognition memory, and retention and manipulation of visuospatial information.
+Taken together [with the other tests], it can be concluded that kratom tea consumption does not impair memory function, as it does not affect visual matching ability and short-term visual recognition memory, and retention and manipulation of visuospatial information.

 The result of the PAL test is the kind of detail the FDA will highlight in their next public condemnation of kratom, ignoring the context of the study and the fact that, overall, kratom did not show cognitive impairment.
 The authors did include a suggestion for the FDA: